Key points:

 You can catch a new episode of Planet Money twice weekly, with most uploads airing on Wednesdays and Fridays.
 Each episode runs about 20 to 30 minutes, so you can learn bite-sized chunks about the US economy and the forces driving change.

-Money for the Rest of Us: Best for Learning Theory
+Why Is Money for the Rest of Us Best for Economic Theory?

 If you’re interested in economic theory and the mechanics of wise investing, Money for the Rest of Us is all about the ‘why’ behind how money works.
 This show is hosted by former Chief Investment Strategist David J. Stein, with new episodes published every Wednesday night.